Rooftoptek/Rooftop-SDK-xOS/docs/03 - queries.md

 You can add more sort keys to the query as follows:

-<pre><code class="objectivec">
+### Objective - C
-// Sorts the results in ascending order by the score field if the previous sort keys are equal.
+<pre><code class="objectivec">// Sorts the results in ascending order by the score field if the previous sort keys are equal.
 [query addAscendingOrder:@"score"];

 // Sorts the results in descending order by the score field if the previous sort keys are equal.
 [query addDescendingOrder:@"score"];
 </code></pre>

-<pre><code class="swift">
+### Swift
-// Sorts the results in ascending order by the score field if the previous sort keys are equal. query.addAscendingOrder("score")
+<pre><code class="swift">// Sorts the results in ascending order by the score field if the previous sort keys are equal.
+query.addAscendingOrder("score")

 // Sorts the results in descending order by the score field if the previous sort keys are equal.